agajjala/cni-deployer/README.md

 #### Validate

-The `validate` is a read-only command that verifies a provided `-module` is syntactically valid.
+`validate` is a read-only command that verifies a provided `-module` (along with its nested modules) is syntactically valid.
 This check is purely static and does not take into account provided variables or existing state.

     python deployer/deploy.py -c validate -module $(pwd)/provider/aws/cni-test/